propelorm/Propel2/documentation/behaviors/delegate.markdown

 </table>
 {% endhighlight %}

 >**Tip**<br />If the delegate table already has a foreign key to the main table, the behavior doesn't recreate it.
-It allows you to have full control over the relatiosnhip between the two tables.
+It allows you to have full control over the relationship between the two tables.

 In addition, the ActiveRecord `Account` class now provides integrated delegation capabilities.
 That means that it offers to handle directly the columns of the `Profile` model, while in reality it finds or create a related `Profile` object and calls the methods on this delegate: